jeff-bow/Power-BI-Sales-Dashboard/README.md

 [View more projects like this!](https://jeff-bow.github.io/)

-# We decided to also create a database using Postgre SQL
+# This project also contains an SQl file we created.

 # Creating the Database - SQL